andygrunwald/gotrap/README.md

 ### Which AMQP broker are supported?

 [RabbitMQ](http://www.rabbitmq.com/) is the only official supported AMQP broker currently.
-Maybe it works with others as well, but the were not tested.
+Maybe it works with others as well, but this was not tested.

 ### What is about the Github API rate limit?